factorie/factorie/tutorials/Tutorial20Factors.scala.md

 (including pre-built large-vocabulary document classification) available in FACTORIE.
 The above is a simple demonstration.

-Note that all MyClassifier Factors share the same weights Tensor, yet weights is inefficiently created and filled separate for each MyClassifier instance.
+Note that all MyClassifier Factors share the same weightsSet Tensor, yet weightsSet is inefficiently created and filled separate for each MyClassifier instance.
 FACTORIE has special support for representing commonalities between Factors that belong to the same "Family".